Bauska: History

 The city was taken by the German Imperial Army on July 18, 1915, and roughly half the population fled (Jews were moved out on the orders of the Russian army).
 In 1916, the Germans installed the city's first electrical grid and built a narrow-gauge railway connection with Jelgava–Meitene Railway.

-During the Latvian War of Independence Bauska experienced a couple of months of Red Army occupation, followed by the periods of rule by the Baltische Landeswehr and West Russian Volunteer Army until it was liberated in the early hours of November 17, 1919 by the Latvian army.
+During the Latvian War of Independence, Bauska experienced a couple of months of Red Army occupation, followed by the periods of rule by the Baltische Landeswehr and the West Russian Volunteer Army until it was liberated in the early hours of November 17, 1919, by the Latvian army.

 From 1918 to 1940, the proportion of ethnic Latvians in the population grew strongly, making up 75% of the population, though the Jews and Germans still maintained a noticeable presence.
 In 1939, just before World War II, virtually the entire Baltic German population of Bauska repatriated to the recently occupied Reichsgau Wartheland, causing the city to lose one of its traditional ethnic populations.
-As part of the Holocaust during the June–August 1941, Bauska's other traditional minority, the Jews were exterminated.
+As part of the Holocaust during the June–August 1941, Bauska's other traditional minority, the Jews, were exterminated.

 During Operation Bagration, the Soviet army reached Bauska on July 29, 1944.
-For the next six weeks city was defended by assortment of Latvian policemen, forcibly mobilized Latvian Legion soldiers and Wehrmacht grenadiers.
-After Soviet shelling and air raids almost one third of the city was destroyed and finally captured on September 14, 1944.
+For the next six weeks, the city was defended by an assortment of Latvian policemen, forcibly mobilized Latvian Legion soldiers and Wehrmacht grenadiers.
+After Soviet shelling and air raids, almost one third of the city was destroyed and finally captured on September 14, 1944.

 Post-war reconstruction was slow.
 Rubble remained in the streets until the 1950s.
 During the Soviet period, the population surpassed 10,000, as the Latvian and especially Russian populations strongly increased.